helium/HIP/0040-validator-denylist.md

 - Community members will be able to submit pull requests against this file to remove addresses from the list with some explanation for the request.
 A chosen party will review (who exactly is unanswered)

+- Hotspots chosen by the selected party to be added, will be given a notice period where they can submit an issue to appeal the denylist before it happens.
+This notice should be public, giving owners chance to appeal, with the outcome of the appeal also being made public

 ## Open Questions
 [unresolved]: #open-questions